Quadrilateral Balancing Theorem: Another 'Van Aubel-like' theorem

 Directly Similar Triangles on Sides of Quadrilateral Theorem (1994)

-Important: To view & manipulate the dynamic version of this result, navigate to it using the appropriate button in the ABOVE dynamic sketch; the picture below is static.
+Important: To view & manipulate the dynamic version of this result, navigate to it by clicking on the 'Link to Lemma Parallelograms' button in the ABOVE dynamic sketch; the picture below is static.

 parallellogram trio